urakubo/UNI-EM/docs/Workflow1.md

 #### Preparation of ground truth

 Download "Example2DNN.zip" from the link below and unzip it on your UNI-EM installed PC.
-Replace the unzipped folders with the contents of the "data" folder in UNI-EM ([UNI-EM]).
-Here  the folder "[UNI-EM]/data/DNN_training_images" contains a training image, and the folder "[UNI-EM]/data/DNN_ground_truth" contains ground truth segmentation (**Fig. 1.1**).
-Users can use the ground truth segmentation (see from No. 2), or draw the ground truth using Dojo as stated below.
+Replace the unzipped folders with the contents of the "data" folder in UNI-EM ([UNI-EM]/data).
+The folder "[UNI-EM]/data/DNN_training_images" contains a training image, and the folder "[UNI-EM]/data/DNN_ground_truth" contains a ground truth segmentation (**Fig. 1.1**).
+Users can use this ground truth image (see from No. 2), or draw the ground truth using Dojo by themselves as stated below.

 - "Example2DNN.zip": https://www.dropbox.com/s/k1baokh6yz1ucjk/Example2DNN.zip?dl=0